maxpfandl/SpotifyPlexSync/README.md

     "Sync": [
         "playlistid|playlistdescription (only used for this json, not used as title)" ],
-    "Prefix": "Spotify - (will used as prefix for the synced playlist)" }
+    "Prefix": "Spotify - (will used as prefix for the synced playlist)", "LogUnmatched": "true logs unmatched tracks to unmatched[currentticks].log" }
 ```